kubernetes/minikube/site/content/en/docs/handbook/vpn_and_proxy.md

 ## Proxy

-If a HTTP proxy is required to access the internet, you may need to pass the proxy connection information to both minikube and Docker using environment variables:
+If a HTTP proxy is required to access the internet, you may need to pass the proxy connection information to both minikube and Docker, make sure you pass correct http(s)_proxy parameters (like SSLi configuration etc) using environment variables:

 * `HTTP_PROXY` - The URL to your HTTP proxy
 * `HTTPS_PROXY` - The URL to your HTTPS proxy